MichaelHoste/xmoto.js/README.md

 ## TODO

-* This game has nice wheels physics (+sound) https://robertw.itch.io/meltdown-escape
+* Add way to create circle (no more isSensor fixture) + refactor fixtures in physics
-* Level with full collisions and scripts : http://localhost:3001/?level=4365&debug=true&debug_physics=true
+* Remove the "_collision" suffix
 * Adjust the camera a bit (player more on the borders of the camera, less zoom)
 * Sounds with PixiJS Sound and play on the left/right depending on position
 * Test other themes (where are assets?)